cmusatyalab/OpenWorkflow/README.rst

 * `State Machine`_: Tools to create and persist state machines to describe a wearable cognitive assistant.
 * `Examples`_: Examples on how to use this tool.

-   * `examples/sandwich`_: Sandwich application made using the state machines.
 * `State Machine Editor`_: A browser-based state machine editor, implemented in React.
 Give it a try at https://cmusatyalab.github.io/OpenWorkflow/
 * `Gabriel Deployment Dashboard`_: A gabriel application deployment portal for wearable cognitive assistants that are built using this tool.

 Generate Documentation
 ----------------------------------------------------------------